 - GPA++ - enter a class, class level or just filter by category (e.g.

-CS 4) to see gpa history by professor - developed by my uiuc roommates - waf.cs GPA visualizations many different great data visualizations - developed in the group led by Professor Wade Fagen-Ulmschneider
+CS 4) to see gpa history by professor - developed alongside my uiuc roommates - waf.cs GPA visualizations many different great data visualizations - developed in the group led by Professor Wade Fagen-Ulmschneider

 As someone who loves education and learning, it feels bad to talk about optimizing classes around GPA.
 I don’t think the point of an education is taking the easiest possible classes to get a piece of paper, but I’m also someone who overplayed my hand in the past and got burned.
-I think it’s possible to keep a shorter graduation timeline in mind while also learning quite a bit effectively.
+There’s a nuanced middle ground between optimizing for GPA and actually learning a lot.

 Past Student Reviews